avielmenter/seriatim/README.md

 Seriatim is currently in early development.
 It is not a complete application.

 ## Try It!
-You can try the most recent working version of the Seriatim outline editor at [seriatim.io](http://seriatim.io).
+You can try the most recent working version of Seriatim at [seriatim.io](https://seriatim.io).
 Note that Seriatim is still in early development.
 As such, many basic features are still unimplemented, and your saved data may be lost as development continues.

 # Setup
 If you want to download and run Seriatim yourself, you can do so by following these steps: